-([count] of 7500 maximum characters used) The district does not hire teachers who are ineffective, inexperienced and never employs out-of-field teachers.
+The district does not hire teachers who are ineffective, inexperienced and never employs out-of-field teachers.
 All teachers are fully credentialed.
-The district tracks academic progress of all student subgroups identifying ten year trends that sometimes show disparities in performance of some subgroups.
+The district tracks academic progress of all studentifying ten year trends that sometimes show disparities in performance of some subgroups.
 Title I funding is used to support students who demonstrate lower academic achievement.
-Teacher assignments are not based upon a demographic profile of students.
+Teach not based upon a demographic profile of students.

-6. Describe the measures the district takes in assisting schools in developing effective school library programs that provide students an opportunity to develop digital literacy skills and improve academic achievement.\\ [6]
+6. Describe the measures the district takes in assisting schools in developing effective school library programs that provide students an opportunity to develop a skills and improve academic achievement.
+[6]

-For your convenience, the FY19 Title I District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan needs.

-DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.
+For your convenience, the prior year Consolidated District Plan approved response is provided below.
+It may be copied and modified to address the Consolidated District Plan n DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.